mobilepadawan/Speakit-JS/README.md

 .catch((error)=> console.error('Error reading the text:', error) )
 ```

-The `.readText()` method works with JS Promises.
-You can add a `.then()` method to execute a JS code according the text audibly end its reproduction.
+The `.readText()` method operates using JavaScript Promises.
+You can chain a `.then()` method to execute a JavaScript code after the text has been audibly reproduce.

 ```